FedericoBruzzone/tdlib-rs/README.md

 - [grammers](https://github.com/Lonami/grammers): the `tdlib-tl-gen` and `tdlib-tl-parser` projects are forks of the `grammers-tl-gen` and `grammers-tl-parser` projects.
 - [rust-tdlib](https://github.com/aCLr/rust-tdlib): for inspiration about some client code.
+- [tdlib-rs](https://github.com/paper-plane-developers/tdlib-rs): for inspiration about the generator code.